Uncategorized

 Education is not a place for inequality or ostracization of any kind.
 It is rather the place where adults should be held most accountable for enforcing equality, with open-minded and inclusive rhetoric, and a commitment to truth and justice, as we influence the malleable minds of youth.
 It is unacceptable to give some a lifetime of imposter syndrome limiting beliefs, and/or entitlement to racism, sexism, homophobia, and nationalism.
 It is our responsibility to deconstruct inequality.
 As education systems move into the post-COVID world, we must take advantage of this opportunity to take thoughtful action to address the inequalities and biases within our schools.

-The original version was written and published in local newspapers in June 2021.
+Written and published in local newspapers in June 2021.

-|
+• |

 NYC Photography